Medical Schools in Texas: How to Get In (2025)

 Baylor College of Medicine

-3 required, 5 additional for MD/PhD applicants
+2 required, 1 if applicable, 5 additional for MD/PhD applicants

 University of Texas Southwestern Medical School